mattszabo/DaydreamBoilerplate/README.md

 # Google Daydream Unity - Boxes

 Here is a beginners guide to setting up a basic Daydream app where you can pick up boxes.
-You can clone the repo and getting working on Daydream right away, or follow the guide to see how the project was made.
+You can clone the repo and get working on Daydream right away, or follow the guide to see how the project was made.

 ## Prerequisites